 This is where we stayed and we can’t recommend them enough.

 For stunning views (but for a price), Sani Mountain Lodge perched on a cliff on the Lesotho side of the border is what you crave.

 It’s also home to The Highest Pub in Africa, which is not to missed if you plan on visiting Sani Pass.

-Have You Done a Sani Pass Driving Tour in South Africa?
+Have You Visited the Sani Pass in South Africa recently?

 Is there anything in our guide we need to update?
 If so, please let us know in the comments below.

 I’ve been a blogger and travel writer since 2010, covering everything from luxury hotels to hidden destinations and travel gear.
 Originally from Oregon, I’ve spent the majority of the past 20 years living outside of the U.S., in Mexico, the Caribbean, Southeast Asia, Africa, and Europe.
 I received a BA in Communications (Journalism) from Boston College, and an MA in International Development Studies from the George Washington University.
 I’m passionate about exploration and discovery, and providing independent, thoroughly-researched, ad-free advice for travelers.